Shopify/polaris/polaris.shopify.com/content/contributing/shipping-your-contribution/index.md

 ## Get set up

 To contribute to Polaris components, icons, or documentation, you’ll need to use your preferred `git` interface to commit and push up your changes.
-Whether that's the command line in your favorite terminal, or in GitHub Desktop is entirely up to you.
-For this guide, we'll illustrate the steps with terminal commands.
+Whether that’s the command line in your favorite terminal, or in GitHub Desktop is entirely up to you.
+For this guide, we’ll illustrate the steps with terminal commands.

 ### 1. Download the repo